Cristiangorjeanul/Breaking-news/README.md

 # Breaking-news
-A responsive web page with news updated periodically (HTML, CSS, JS (JQUERY)).
+        responsive web page with news updated periodically (HTML, CSS, JS (JQUERY)).
 Just click on the category and then read the news.